omkarkaul/invoice-generator/README.md

 Post a collection of products as json object in some given format (written below), this service will then return an invoice with all the products an associated data in a PDF file.

+For now, I've added basic pagination support so that a page can only have 10 products on it (i.e. 12 products will produce a report with 2 pages, 10 products on the first page and 2 products on the second).
+This logic also means that the "total amount due" is only written on the last page!

 At the moment, the only endpoint is a POST request on:
 ```
 POST 0.0.0.0:8080/api/invoice